MayOneUS/campaign_specs/readme.md

 Basic Requirements:

-- While we have maxium flexibility here, all content pages will need the standard MAYDAY.US header and footer.
+- While we have maximum flexibility here, all content pages will need the standard MAYDAY.US header and footer.
 - Depending on the action, the menu items in the MAYDAY header may be removed to focus users attention on any in-page "Call to Action" items.
 - All images should be web-optimized